Levantine archaeology: History

-Modern Palestinian archaeology began in the late 19th century.
+Modern Levantine archaeology began in the late 19th century.
 Early expeditions lacked standardized methods for excavation and interpretation, and were often little more than treasure-hunting expeditions.
 A lack of awareness of the importance of stratigraphy in dating objects led to digging long trenches through the middle of a site that made work by later archaeologists more difficult.

 Edward Robinson identified numerous sites from antiquity and published his findings with Eli Smith in a pivotal three-volume study entitled Biblical Researches in Palestine and the Adjacent Regions: Journal of Travels in the Year 1838.
 In Syria, Ernest Renan carried out research in the 1860s and Howard Crosby Butler of Princeton University carried out surveys of Byzantine Christian sites (1904–1909).
 In the early 1900s, major projects were set up at Samaria, Gezer, Megiddo and Jericho.

-An early school of modern Palestinian archaeology was led by William F. Albright, whose work focused on biblical narratives.
-Albright himself held that Frederick Jones Bliss (1857–1939) was the father of Palestinian archaeology, although Bliss is not well known in the field.
+An early school of modern Levantine archaeology was led by William F. Albright, whose work focused on biblical narratives.
+Albright himself held that Frederick Jones Bliss (1857–1939) was the father of Levantine archaeology, although Bliss is not well known in the field.
 Jeffrey A. Blakely attributes this to Bliss' successor at the Palestine Exploration Fund, R.A.S.
 Macalister (1870–1950), who underplayed his predecessor's achievements.

 After the creation of independent Arab states in the region, national schools of archaeology were established in the 1960s.
 The research focuses and perspectives of these institutions differed from those of Western archaeological approaches, tending to eschew biblical studies and the search for theological roots in the Holy Land and concentrating more, though not exclusively on Islamic archaeology.

 In doing so, Arab archaeologists added a "vigorous new element to Syro-Palestinian archaeology."